ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-Craft-Conf.md

 > The collective programming of the mind which distinguishes the members of one group or category of people from another. - Geert Hofstede

-Richard talks about 6 different culture dimensions, researched by Geert Hofstede:
+Richard talks about six different culture dimensions, researched by Geert Hofstede:
 * **Power distance**:
 Expresses the degree to which the less powerful members of a society accept and expect that power is distributed unequally.
 * **Individualism versus collectivism**: